Joint momenta-coordinates states as pointer states in quantum decoherence: The Lindblad Model

 with the vector X(t) and D are given by :

 The existence of such state implies that

 Therefore

-The integration of \eqref{sigmaA1} and \eqref{sigmaAA2} is straightforward (where $ A $ is set equal to $ p $ or $ x $, using the expression for $ L(\bm{\rho(t)}) $ from the master equation) \cite{scutaru}.
-There are two cases: the underdamped case ($ \omega > \mu $) and the overdamped case ($ \mu > \omega $).\\ In the underdamped case ($ \omega > \mu $) the matrices T and K are given by:
+The integration of \eqref{sigmaA1} and \eqref{sigmaAA2} is straightforward (where $ A $ is set equal to $ p $ or $ x $, using the expression for $ L(\bm{\rho(t)}) $ from the master equation) .
+As shown in the reference \cite{scutaru}, there are two cases: the underdamped case ($ \omega > \mu $) and the overdamped case ($ \mu > \omega $).\\ In the underdamped case ($ \omega > \mu $) the matrices $ N $ and $ K $ are given by:

 and